 Whether you are a database administrator, programmer, or an SQL specialist, who is looking for employment, your resume will often be the deciding factor whether or not you get hired.
 According to The Motley Fool, 40% of employment managers spend less than a minute reading through a resume.
 They look for elements such as an unprofessional email address – disqualifying a good 35% of candidates from the get-go.

-Even though the business intelligence (BI for short) industry relies more on hands-on skills and problem solving rather than document writing, it is still important to present yourself as a reliable and professional individual.
+Even though the business intelligence (BI for short) industry relies more on hands-on skills and problem-solving rather than document writing, however, it is still important to present yourself as a reliable and professional individual.
 With that said, let’s dive into several suggestions and benefits of writing a resume for the business intelligence sector, whether you apply for work in a large enterprise or a small local programming firm.

 Benefits of Writing a Resume for Business Intelligence

 Before we go into the resume writing tips themselves, let’s discuss why a BI-centric approach might be beneficial for you.
 As we’ve previously mentioned, business intelligence covers a variety of niches from SQL database management to programming and analytics.

 Versatile individuals can find a lot of professional opportunities if their resumes are tailored to accommodate industry standards, especially with large international companies looking for business intelligence specialists.
 With that in mind, the advantages of presenting a BI-centric resume to your potential employers including, but are not limited to: